Altra One 2.5

 Comfort is key for a shoe that is designed to be lightweight and breathable.
 This shoe is so airy that you almost forget it’s a piece of performance footwear.
 The comfort is enhanced due to the design of the toe box.
 With ample room to splay and stretch the toes, most runners will love this comfortable ride.
 The flexibility of the shoe is also very remarkable.
 Comfort is not an issue when you’re able to easily flex and stretch the foot in every stride.
 The high level of comfort also makes these shoes great for casual settings or cross-training scenarios.

 Style can be a hard topic to quantify.
 The Altra One 2.5 is a reasonably handsome shoe.
 It comes is a host of different colors that should appease even the most finicky runner.
 The variety of colors will allow for options that blend in as well as stand out.
 The One 2.5 may not be considered one of the most colorful shoes around, but it does have flair.
 The low-profile look and subtle branding help round out a very good looking shoe that will appeal to many different styles.
-The Altra One 2.5 will even blend in nicely to some social situations.
+The Altra One 2.5 will even blend in nicely in some social situations.
 Runners may not see a need to run home and change between workouts and social events.

 Durability can be a major concern with shoes that fall on the more minimal end of the spectrum.
 On one hand, it’s great to trim down the weight of the shoe by eliminating excess rubber and cushioning.
 On the other hand, these sacrifices can hinder the longevity of the shoe.
 The outsole and midsole cushioning on this shoe could be prone to some durability issues.
-The thinness and flexibility of the upper material is wonderful but there could be spots along the outer edge of the foot where holes could prematurely appear.
+The thinness and flexibility of the upper material are wonderful but there could be spots along the outer edge of the foot where holes could prematurely appear.

 A lightweight shoe like this offers maximum responsiveness.
 Runners will feel a direct connection to the running surface when wearing the Altra One 2.5.
 The roomy toe box allows the foot and toes to land naturally and splay out.
 The weight-balanced Zero Drop™ platform keeps the shoe low profile and doesn’t feel too bulky or rigid for a responsive ride.
 The minimal upper design gives the ankle a chance to flex and respond to the demands of the terrain being covered.
 Runners should have no issues with the amount of responsiveness in this shoe when compared to many of the bulkier, less-responsive options found on the market.